laminba2003/blog/content/spring/building-restful-web-services.md

 {{< / highlight >}}

-our services are stored in the ***com.spring.training.service*** package and they throw custom exceptions with the accurate message read from a resource bundle properties files during their processing.
+our services are stored in the ***com.spring.training.service*** package and they throw custom exceptions with the accurate message read from a resource bundle properties file during their processing.

 #### PersonService.java